-If instead we focus on cultivating internal happiness and peace, the externals somehow always seem to fall into place.
-Of course it is a process to discern what you want in life, what truly makes you happy, and it takes courage to be in action on what matters most to you.
+If instead, we focus on cultivating internal happiness and peace, the externals somehow always seem to fall into place.
+Of course it is a process to discern what you want in life, and what truly makes you happy, and it takes courage to be in action on what matters most to you.

 A Tragic Story

 Yet the consequences of not acting can be devastating.
 I had dinner last night with a friend whose father was diagnosed last week with pancreatic cancer that has already metastasized.
 She said that he will not likely survive a year.

 Her father had just retired in March and was hiking the Adirondack Trail when the symptoms first started to emerge.
 He had just bought himself a new car.
 He was planning to build a new house.
 He was dating.
 Now, all the plans he had for his life are evaporating.
 She said he has always been a hard worker and he saved his whole life for all the fun things he would do once he retired.